adevone/summer/README.md

 Summer is Model-View-Presenter library with kotlin-multiplatform support.
 It can be used to share presenters between iOS and Android apps.
 Summer does not use code generation and thus have not significant effort on compilation time.
-Project targets to standardization and nice IDE support
+Project aims at standardization and nice IDE support

 Example of feature written using Summer: